DanyPalma/Firmware-KB/README.md

 # Small Compilation of Firmware written for my keyboards
  - uses the QMK framework to operate on ATmega32U4 microcontrollers and more

-# current collection of dany's firmwares
+# current collection of dany's firmwares (that i use or have written)
  - sofle

 ### Requirements